intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 ```
 Wow!
 You made it!

 Note that the Cluster Serving quick start example will run on your local node only.
-Check the [Deploy Your Own Cluster Serving](https://github.com/intel-analytics/analytics-zoo/blob/master/docs/docs/ClusterServingGuide/ProgrammingGuide.md#deploy-your-own-cluster-serving) section for how to configure and run Cluster Serving in a distributed fashion.
+Check the [Deploy Your Own Cluster Serving](#Deploy-Your-Own-Cluster-Serving) section for how to configure and run Cluster Serving in a distributed fashion.

-For more details, you could also see the log and performance by go to `localhost:6006` in your browser and refer to [Log and Visualization](https://github.com/intel-analytics/analytics-zoo/blob/master/docs/docs/ClusterServingGuide/ProgrammingGuide.md#logs-and-visualization), or view the source code of `quick_start.py` [here](https://github.com/intel-analytics/analytics-zoo/blob/master/pyzoo/zoo/serving/quick_start.py), or refer to [API Guide](https://github.com/intel-analytics/analytics-zoo/blob/master/docs/docs/ClusterServingGuide/APIGuide.md).
+For more details, you could also see the log and performance by go to `localhost:6006` in your browser and refer to [Logs and Visualization](#Logs-and-Visualization), or view the source code of `quick_start.py` [here](https://github.com/intel-analytics/analytics-zoo/blob/master/pyzoo/zoo/serving/quick_start.py), or refer to [API Guide](https://github.com/intel-analytics/analytics-zoo/blob/master/docs/docs/ClusterServingGuide/APIGuide.md).

 ## Deploy your Own Cluster Serving
-### 1. Installation
+### Installation
 It is recommended to install Cluster Serving by pulling the pre-built Docker image to your local node, which have packaged all the required dependencies.
 Alternatively, you may also manually install Cluster Serving (through either pip or direct downloading) as well as Redis and TensorBoard (for visualizing the serving status) on the local node.
 #### Docker
 ```